mlocati/spf-lib/README.md

 ### Dealing with too many DNS lookups

-When the validation returns an issue of type `SPFLib\Semantic\OnlineIssueTooManyDNSLookups`, you can get more details from the instance:
+When the validation returns an issue of type `SPFLib\Semantic\OnlineIssue\TooManyDNSLookups`, you can get more details from the instance:

 ```php
 // Get the total amount of DNS lookups referenced in the SPF record